 For further information, please see the Criminal Division’s Notice to the Profession regarding eFiling and view the RedCrest information videos.

-Documents filed in criminal cases are available for inspection via applications only.
-If you would like access to a document held on a criminal file, please submit an Application to Search a Court file or Record form in RedCrest.
+Files relating to criminal proceedings are not open for inspection unless the Court so directs.
+To make an application to access a document from a criminal file, please submit an Application to Search a Court file or Record form.

-Applications are considered by a judge or judicial registrar, who may deny it, approve it only in part, or direct that information only be released in a redacted form or with pseudonyms applied.
+Applications are considered by a judge or judicial registrar, who may deny access, approve access only in part, or direct that information only be released in a redacted form or with pseudonyms applied.
 Further conditions may also be applied.

 Practice Notes and Notices to the Profession sit alongside the Rules of Court to guide the conduct of proceedings in the Criminal Division.
 There are also a number of protocols and guidelines that relate to cases in the Criminal Division.

 The Criminal Division Practice Notes can be found on the Practice Notes page.

 - Protocol: Principles for managing children in the custody of the Supreme Court

 - Multi-jurisdictional Court Guide for the Intermediary Program: Intermediaries and Ground Rules Hearing